armenalaray/Global_Illumination_Objects/README.md

 # GI_Solvers
-This is a Radiosity Solver for Global Illumination, please read Radiosity_README.docx for a thorough explanation of the project.
+This is a Radiosity Solver for Global Illumination, please read Radiosity_README.docx for a thorough explanation of the